Link to Barnet Local Offer:Barnet Local Offer

 Examples of interventions we provide are:

-Toe by Toe, Rapid Reading, Better Reading Partners, Read Write Inc, Talk Boost.
-Attention Autism, Catch Up Numeracy, Success with Sentences, Lego Therapy, 5 minute Numeracy Box.
+Toe by Toe, Better Reading Partners, Read Write Inc, Talk Boost, Catch Up Numeracy, Success with Sentences, Lego Therapy, 5 minute Numeracy Box, Social Skills groups, Language for Thinking, Follow up work based on input from other professionals, such as Occupational Therapy or Speech and Language Therapy.

 While the majority of learners with SEN will have their needs met in this way, some may require an Education, Health and Care Plan (EHCP) needs assessment to determine whether it is necessary for the Local Authority to make provision in accordance with an EHCP.